UTIXlvogel/report-documentation-gitbook/attendance/scan.md

 ---
-description: \>-
-  Provides the data for tickets that were scanned for an Event.
-Use the
 description: >-
   \>- Provides the data for tickets that were scanned for an Event.
 Use the Display  drop-down to select Scanned in, Unscanned, or Summary Data.